Now Accepting New Patients

 • Non-surgical spinal decompression therapy for bulging, herniated, or degenerative discs

-• Chiropractic care, corrective exercises, and SoftWave Therapy when appropriate, to support healing around the disc
+• Chiropractic adjustment, corrective exercises, and SoftWave Therapy when appropriate, to support healing around the disc

 • Clear communication about cost, insurance, and expectations before treatment begins